SuperSonicSites/inteck3d/content/about.md

 bannerh1: About Us
 layout: about

-heading1: We Are Architectural Visualization Specialists
+heading1: We Are The Architectural Visualization Specialists

 about1: "Over the 8 years it’s been in business, Inteck3D has worked from coast to coast in both Canada and the USA on hundreds of projects ranging from small bathroom, kitchen, and basement renovations to condo and neighbourhood developments worth many millions.
 <br><br>